 Dolac Market is a great place to get a taste of local life and to truly experience an authentic side of Zagreb.

 Constructed in the 13th century, the Stone Gate was the location of a miraculous event.
 In 1737, a devastating fire burned almost the entire city of Zagreb to the ground.
-At the time, the Stone Gate displayed a painting of Mother Mary holding baby Jesus, which amazingly undamaged by the flames.
+At the time, the Stone Gate displayed a painting of the Blessed Virgin Mary holding baby Jesus, which amazingly undamaged by the flames.
 In order to honor this great event, the citizens of Zagreb built a chapel within the arches of the Stone Gate that still houses the original painting today.

-After passing through the Stone Gate, make your way to Kavana Lav, a cult-favorite among Zagreb locals.
-This lovely cafe sits above the sidewalk and features a lovely sun-filled terrace.
+After passing through the Stone Gate, make your way to Kavana Lav, a cult-favorite among locals.
+This lovely Zagreb cafe sits above the sidewalk and features a lovely sun-filled terrace.
 Take a break here and enjoy a cup of coffee the way the locals do (“kava s mlijekom” or coffee with milk) and a piece of their delicious homemade carrot cake.

 St. Mark’s Church